 Take my picture.

 The poem emphasizes the teen’s external image.
 Western tourists photograph her as a way of “courting” her to obtain something, hinted at as sexual favors.
-Lhasa itself is considered a desired destination by westerners, and its image as Shangri-La does not lose any of its charm.
-The westerners try to capture the city through the camera lens, perpetuating their attraction to the exotic elements that the city offers.
-But in retrospect, they do not manage to corrupt the city/young woman, proof being in the story’s ending and the mother’s act of generosity which expresses kindness and compassion.
-This ending highlights the difference between Tibet and the rest of China, and is part of the criticism leveled at Chinese society which, rather than encouraging individualism (manifesting, in the story, as the mother’s action) promotes, if not glorifies, following the rules, thereby falling victim, among other things, to changing fads and fashions.
+Lhasa itself is considered a desired destination by westerners, its sensuous image as Shangri-La enhancing its charm.
+Westerners try to capture the city through the camera lens, perpetuating their attraction to the city’s exotic attractions.
+Ultimately, however, they do not succeed in corrupting the young woman or the city, as evidenced in the story’s ending and the mother’s act of generosity expressing kindness and compassion.
+This ending highlights the difference between Tibet and the rest of China and joins in the criticism leveled at Chinese society that rather than encouraging individualism (manifested in the mother’s action in the novel) it actually promotes, if not glorifies, following the rules, thereby falling victim, among other things, to changing fads and fashions.

-In the broadest sense, Sebo turns the universal narrative on materialistic pursuits, while emphasizing the sense of urban alienation, into a local Tibetan narrative.
+In the broadest sense, Sebo turns a universal narrative of the fruitlessness of materialistic pursuits into one of alienating urban modernity infused with traces of Tibetan folklore.
 The story’s name relates to the circular route of Barkhor Street in the heart of ancient Lhasa.
 A further reference is to the cycles of life experienced by the figures peopling that street, magnified by a description of sunrise and sunset which is present throughout the plot.
-Other than the young teen who has no idea who her father is, the reader meets pilgrims, a hunchback, a limper, a crazy woman and an old beggar woman.
-The beggar is the one wearing the object of the young woman’s desire: the red track suit with its low neckline:
+Other than the young teen who has no idea who her father is, the reader meets pilgrims, a hunchback, a cripple, a crazy woman and an old beggar woman.
+The beggar is the one wearing the object the young woman wants: the red track suit with its low neckline:

 She’d pulled down her sheepskin robe.
 Beneath it she wore a tracksuit.
 Its overlarge v-neck exposed two triangular mounds of shrunken, shriveled skin that were her breasts.
 Dried, cracked, glittering scales shone among the wrinkles like metal in a desert, golden in the rays of the setting sun.

-This detail in the plot can be interpreted as criticism of the pursuit of consumer goods and the fickle temporary nature of every fashion, but it also presents a new perception of Tibet.
-Sebo shows how, despite the ancient religious Tibetan traditions, modernization is shaping up but does not yet fit Tibet’s measurements.
-Both the young and the old women are, in fact, one and the same.
-Both present Tibet’s complexity, but while Westerners are drawn to its exotic elements, the Chinese view it as an ancient and therefore irrelevant remnant of the past.
+This detail in the plot can be interpreted as criticism of the pursuit of consumer goods and the fickle temporary nature of fashion, but it also presents a new perception of Tibet.
+Sebo shows how, despite the ancient religious Tibetan traditions, modernization is indeed taking place, as the mother frantically searches for the modern clothing.
+However, it does not yet fit Tibet’s changing society, with the garment found – remarkably – only on an old beggar woman who doesn’t even realize what it is.
+Together, these women represent Tibet’s complexity with Westerners drawn to its exotic, enticing elements, while the Chinese view them as ancient, irrelevant remnants of the past.

 Is Tibet a Shangri-la?

-Tashi Dawa’s (1959-) “Tibet: A Soul in Bondage” (Chinese: Xizang: Jihad zai pisheng jieshang de hun) is a further expression of the modern genre which integrates the exotic and mystic with realism.
-Tashi Dawa writes in a magic realist style typical of Latin American authors.
-Like Sebo, Tashi Dawa is of mixed origin and lived the bulk of his life in the Tibetan parts of Sichuan.
-In the 1980s he discovered Jorge Luis Borges, Gabriel Garcia Márquez, Ernest Hemingway and William Faulkner, who influenced his style and works.
+Tashi Dawa’s (1959-) “Tibet: A Soul in Bondage” (Chinese: Xizang: Jihad zai pisheng jieshang de hun) is a further expression of the modern genre that integrates the exotic and mystic with realism.
+Tashi Dawa writes in a magic realist style.
+Like Sebo, Tashi Dawa is of mixed origin and lived most of his life in the Tibetan parts of Sichuan.
+In the 1980s, he discovered Jorge Luis Borges, Gabriel Garcia Márquez, Ernest Hemingway and William Faulkner, who influenced his style and works.